Methodology

 4. Simulation

-Forty thousand simulations each add three correlated errors to every race: a national error shared by all races, a regional error shared within a region, and an idiosyncratic per-race error (wider where we lean on fundamentals).
+Forty thousand simulations each add three correlated errors to every race: a national error shared by all races, a regional error shared within a Census division (nine finer regions such as New England, the Mountain West, and the Deep South, rather than four broad ones), and an idiosyncratic per-race error (wider where we lean on fundamentals).
 Errors are drawn from a fat-tailed Student-t distribution.
 Counting the outcomes gives each race’s win probability, the distribution of Senate seats, the probability of a majority, and the tipping-point state.

 Democratic control requires 51 seats because the Republican Vice President breaks 50–50 ties.
 Thirty-five seats are contested in 2026; the other sixty-five are held at their current party.